State Symphony Cinema Orchestra: History

-At various times over the conductor's stand was Alexander Gauk, Svetlanov, Yuri Nikolaev, Mark Ermler, Krimets Constantine, George Garanian.
+At various times over the conductor's stand were: Alexander Gauk, Svetlanov, Yuri Nikolaev, Mark Ermler, Krimets Constantine, Georgy Garanian.

 In the years 1953–1963 the artistic director and director of the orchestra was Levon Atovmyan.
-From 1993 to the present chief conductor and artistic director of the orchestra is Sergey Skripka, People's Artist of Russia, laureate of the State Prize of the Russian Federation in the field of culture.
+From 1993 the chief conductor and artistic director of the orchestra is Sergei Skripka, People's Artist of Russia, laureate of the State Prize of the Russian Federation in the field of culture.